dshravank11-lgtm/browser-chaos/README.md

 ### The Secret Code

 If you type 67 on any webpage the whole page will flip down.
-It is a cool feature of Browser Chaos 67.
+It is a cool feature of Browser Chaos.

 ### The Skull Effect

-Here are a few things that the Skull Effect does in Browser Chaos 67:
+Here are a few things that the Skull Effect does in Browser Chaos :

 The skull will be at the bottom of the page and will appear above everything except ads Music is played at random from 4 possible tracks